-Project: The Department of Water Management will soon install a new sewer main in W. 101st Street, from S. Wentworth Avenue to S. Princeton Avenue
+Project: The Department of Water Management's private contractor will soon install a new sewer in S. Langley Avenue, from E. 40th Street to E. Oakwood Boulevard, and in E. Oakwood Boulevard, from S. Langley Avenue to S. Vincennes Avenue.

-Reason: The old pipe dates back to 1929 and needs to be replaced.
-The area bounded by 100^{th} Place on the north, 102^{nd} Street on the south, Wentworth on the east, and Eggleston on the west will benefit from increased drainage and reduced risk of flooding.
+Reason: The old pipe dates back to 1889 and needs replacement.
+Further, the area bounded by Pershing on the north, 40^{th} Street on the south, Cottage Grove on the east, and Vincennes on the west will benefit from improved drainage and reduced risk of flooding.

-Timing: Sewer replacement will begin shortly, and work is scheduled to be completed in June.
-Final restoration of the damaged streets/parkways will follow.
+Timing: Work starts in early December, and we expect the job to be completed in late March 2015.
+Final restoration will be completed in late May 2015.
 Dates may change depending on weather and other factors.
 If there is any appreciable change, we will notify you.